CONTESTARTISTS

 THE ARTISTS

-A curated roster of visual artists working across print, oil, digital media, film, and emerging technologies — recognised and championed by JM-Qafri.
+A curated roster of visual artists from Kenya, across Africa, and one Russian voice working across print, oil, digital media, film, and emerging technologies — recognised and championed by JM-Qafri.

 — PRIZE ALUMNI